Nemo III 8-Day Itinerary

 Day 6: South Plaza / Santa Fe

 On South Plaza, follow a rocky trail that circumnavigates the small island, which displays a combination of dry and coastal vegetation zones.
 South Plaza has one of the largest populations of land iguanas in the Galapagos, and we find these large yellow-brown reptiles everywhere.
 Marine iguanas are also abundant along the shoreline, plus an unusual hybrid, the fathers of which are marine iguanas and the mothers are land iguanas.
-Continuing along the sea cliffs, look for swallow-tailed gulls, frigatebirds, Audubon shearwaters, red-billed tropicbirds, brown pelicans, and blue-footed and masked boobies—plus a colony of noisy bachelor sea lions on the rocks below.
+Continuing along the sea cliffs, look for swallow-tailed gulls, frigatebirds, Audubon shearwaters, red-billed tropicbirds, brown pelicans, and blue-footed and Nazca boobies—plus a colony of noisy bachelor sea lions on the rocks below.
 This afternoon, we explore Santa Fe.
 On a short hike through a forest of prickly pear cactus, look for the endemic land iguanas that wait patiently underneath for the fruit to drop.
 Returning to our catamaran, we explore a small islet surrounded by great reef diversity, then continue along the north coast where large cliffs and sea caves are used by many species of marine birds for nesting and roosting.
 Look, too, for basking green sea turtles and sea lions.

 Day 7: Bartolome / Sombrero Chino